minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

    .. tab-item:: Nodes

-      The following command scrapes metrics for a nodes on the MinIO Server.
+      The following command scrapes metrics for a node on the MinIO Server.

       .. code-block:: shell
          :class: copyable